Chance Rides: Modern era

 For several years, Chance Rides Manufacturing products were sold under the brand Chance Morgan.
 In 2011, the company reintroduced the Chance Rides brand which encompasses Chance Morgan Coasters, Inc. and Chance Rides Manufacturing.
 On September 17, 2011, trade publication Amusement Today presented Chance Rides with the Golden Ticket Award for Supplier of the Year, in honor of the company's 50th anniversary.

+In 2023, Chance Rides was sold to Missouri-based private equity firm Permanent Equity.